mattias-p/digraph123/README.rst

 .. image:: images/loop.png

 A *digraph shaped audio recording* is a generalization of the above concept to the set of non-empty digraphs with one node labelled "start".
-Here's slightly a more complex example:
+Here's an example inspired by simple adventure games:

 .. image:: images/example.png